Deformations of Prismatic Higher $(G,\mu)$-Displays over Quasi-Syntomic Rings: Introduction

 One can attach a \emph{Hodge filtration} to a prismatic higher $(G,\mu)$-display.
 When $G$ is $\GL_n$, this is the same Hodge filtration attached to the $p$-divisible group corresponding to the admissible $F$-crystal.

 We can now state one of the main theorems of this paper:

-\begin{thm}[Theorem \ref{grothendique-messing}] Let $f: S'\onto S$ be a first-order thickening of quasi-syntomic rings satisfying $(\leftmoon)$ (see Section \ref{SecNygFil}).
-There is a natural bijection between the isomorphism classes of deformations of an adjoint-nilpotent prismatic higher $(G,\mu)$-display on $S$ along $f$ and the isomorphism classes of deformations of the associated Hodge filtration from $S$ to $S'$. \end{thm}
+\begin{thm}[Theorem \ref{grothendique-messinggeneral}] Let $f: S'\onto S$ be a first-order thickening of quasi-syntomic rings.
+There is a natural bijection between the isomorphism classes of deformations of an adjoint-nilpotent\footnote{Please see Definition \ref{adjointnilpotentdefinition} for the definition of adjoint-nilpotence.} prismatic higher $(G,\mu)$-display on $S$ along $f$ and the isomorphism classes of deformations of the associated Hodge filtration from $S$ to $S'$. \end{thm}

 In fact, we prove a little more.
 We prove the theorem for \emph{admissible thickenings} (Theorem \ref{ThmDefAdmThink}).
 Let us explain.
 Let $R$ be an integral perfectoid $\widehat{\mathbb{Z}_p[\zeta_{p^\infty}]}$-algebra.
-We say that a quasi-regular semiperfectoid ring $S$ is \emph{finitely generated perfectly presented} if it can be written as $S=R/(f_1,\dots,f_r)$ where $f_1,\dots,f_r$ is a sequence of elements that is $p$-completely regular relative to $\widehat{\mathbb{Z}_p[\zeta_{p^\infty}]}$ and each $f_i$ has a compatible system of $p$-power roots in $R$.
+We say that a quasi-regular semiperfectoid ring $S$ is \emph{finitely generated perfectly presented} if it can be written as $S=R/(f_1,\dots,f_r)$ where the sequence $(f_1,\dots,f_r)$ is $p$-completely regular relative to $\widehat{\mathbb{Z}_p[\zeta_{p^\infty}]}$ and each $f_i$ has a compatible system of $p$-power roots in $R$.
 The initial prism $\prism_S$ attached to such rings behaves nicely, and general statements (e.g., for the Nygaard filtration) about quasi-syntomic rings are reduced to these special rings.
 Now assume that $R$ is flat over $\mathbb{Z}_p[\zeta_{p^\infty}]$.
 We say that a thickening $\tilde{S}\onto S$ is \emph{admissible} if we can write $\tilde{S}$ as a quotient $R/I^2$ such that $S$ is $R/I$.
-Note that $\tilde{S}$ is quasi-syntomic only when $I$ is a principal ideal!
+Note that $\tilde{S}$ is quasi-syntomic only when $I$ is a principal ideal.

 In the special case of $G=\GL_n$, this partially answers a question of Ansch\"utz and Le Bras in \cite{anschutz2023prismatic}.
-We think it should be possible to prove this theorem for more general thickenings of rings, but we may have to modify the definition of our stack.
+It seems plausible that this theorem extends to more general thickenings of rings, but we may have to modify the definition of our stack.